eero-t/kubernetes-docs/content/en/docs/tasks/manage-gpus/scheduling-gpus.md

 - vishh
 content_type: concept
 title: Schedule GPUs
-description: Configure and schedule GPUs for use as a resource by nodes in a cluster.
+description: Configure GPUs for use as cluster node resources.
 ---

 <!-- overview -->

 {{< feature-state state="stable" for_k8s_version="v1.26" >}}

-Kubernetes includes **stable** support for managing AMD and NVIDIA GPUs (graphical processing units) across different nodes in your cluster, using
+Kubernetes includes **stable** support to let Pods access specialized hardware features such as GPUs (graphical processing units), using
 {{< glossary_tooltip text="device plugins" term_id="device-plugin" >}}.

-This page describes how users can consume GPUs, and outlines some of the limitations in the implementation.
+This page describes how workloads can request GPU resources, and outlines some of the limitations in the implementation.

 <!-- body -->

 ## Using device plugins

-Kubernetes implements device plugins to let Pods access specialized hardware features such as GPUs.

 {{% thirdparty-content %}}